Jingyu9/DNA_Seq/09_assembly.md

 SCNr3_CandidateVirusContig-3.fa:0: warning: file is empty n       n:500   L50     min     N80     N50     N20     E-size  max     sum     name
 0       0       0       0       0       0       0       0       0       0       SCNr3_CandidateVirusContig-3.fa

+you can resume an ABySS assembly where it left off, but there's no need to edit the abyss-pe script.
+By default, it will resume an aborted assembly where it left off (due to it's being a Makefile script).
+You can use the --dry-run option of abyss-pe (it's actually an option of make) to see which commands will be run.